 (3) The Magistrate shall have the authority to increase up to double the penalty specified in subsection (1), where the defendant has been convicted for a new act of infringement within five years of a previous conviction for an infringement.

-(4) Subsection 40 (1) (b), (c) and (g), and subsections 40 (3) and (5) shall apply, mutatis mutandis, in criminal proceedings, provided that no decision has yet been taken on such remedies in a civil proceeding.
+(4) The provisions of section 38(1)(b), (c) and (g), (3) and (5) shall apply, mutatis mutandis, in criminal proceedings, provided that no decision has yet been taken on such remedies in a civil proceeding.